Skip to content

 • Other remuneration

-The collective labour agreement gives a right to three-month paid maternity leave, to receive pay when taking care of a sick child and to pay even during military refresher courses.
 Even though the collective labour agreement is comprehensive, it still provides quite an extensive possibility to agree on matters locally at a company level.

 See YTN IT services industry’s link and material bank in Finnish